3D and VFX

 VFX Blog link

-PULLDONW IT
+PULLDOWN IT

 Pulldownit is a brand new dynamics solver which allows for the creation of fractures as well as massive rigid bodies simulations.
 By using its technology digital artists are able to simulate fast and easily the collapse of buildings, cracking surfaces or fracturing any kind of brittle material.